 High indoor humidity can eventually cause structural damage and even upset your health.
 Because these effects frequently go unnoticed in the wall cavities, attics and crawl spaces, the visible presence of condensation on glass is a good signal that humidity levels are too high.
 And while window condensation and musty odors might be seen as annoyances, they can grow into more immediate concerns such as water stains on walls and ceilings if left unchecked.

 In the same way, left unaddressed, condensation issues can mean window problems over time.
 Make sure to take continual roomside condensation seriously.
 Think of it as an early alarm to high humidity in your house, one that can easily be solved before it gets serious.
 Understanding condensation is just the beginning to keeping your home cozy and maintaining your windows.
-If you have any questions about condensation and whether your windows and doors are doing their jobs effectively, give Pella Windows and Doors in Murray a call or stop by the showroom.
+If you have any questions about condensation and whether your windows and doors are doing their jobs effectively, give Pella Windows and Doors in Paducah a call or stop by the showroom.